ROBESON COUNTY TAXES FREQUENTLY ASKED QUESTIONS

 A. Owners of business personal property must list with the Tax Assessor’s Office during the month of January each year.
 A 10% late listing penalty will be charged for anyone who lists after January 31st of each year.

 Q. May I get an extension on listing my business personal property?

 A. Yes.
-An extenstion may be granted up to April 15th if the request is made in writing, giving good cause and postmarked by January 31st of that year.
+An extension may be granted up to April 15th if the request is made in writing, giving good cause, and postmarked by January 31st of that year.

 Q. I need to know what was listed last year.
 How can I obtain this information?